Guide

 Pick a starter template for your domain or build a flow network from scratch.
 The model defines what moves through your system and how stages connect.

-Tell SSPLAX what you want: maximize throughput, minimize cost, or minimize resource consumption.
+Choose what to optimize: maximize throughput, minimize cost, or minimize resource consumption.
 If there are minimum delivery requirements, set those too.

-The solver returns the optimal plan, active limits, bottlenecks, marginal values, and available headroom.
-You see which limits are shaping the answer and what relaxing each one would buy you.
+The solver returns the baseline answer, next move, active limits, solved flow network, marginal values, and robustness signals.
+You see which limits shape the answer and what to test next.

 - 1. Go to Examples and open any scenario — Engineering Capacity is a good one to start with.